Baby, You’re a Firework!

 The button-pushers will always try to work their Christmas magic but you’re going to have a Santa sack full of antidotes.
 Below you’ll find zap-it-in-the-butt recipes to counteract disaster:

 - Reign (deer) It In — if someone is working on your last nerve ask yourself if you really need to react and cause a potential argument.
 Can you simply smile and walk away?
-See if you can be the still presence and avoid a hot chestnut from slipping down your trunks.
+See if you can be the still presence and avoid a hot chestnut from slipping down your trousers.
 It’s a great test to be non-reactive — can you pour ice over the coals this Christmas?
-Sometimes, when I feel overwhelmed by chaotic vibes I go and take 5 in the bathroom — just sit and take 3 long deep breaths and restore your essential energy/chi/sanity.
+Sometimes, when I feel overwhelmed by chaotic vibes I go and take 5 in the bathroom — just sit and take 3 long deep breaths and restore your essential energy/chi/sanity/will-to-live.
 Walking away and creating space or a break in a quarrel can be the very thing needed to diffuse it.

 - Root (beer) Yourself — ground yourself wherever possible.
 Take deep breaths and root yourself into the present moment.
-When you are quiet, calm and centered, you move into the space of still presence where you can become the observer and this can be a very illuminating place to be.
+When you are quiet, calm and centered, you move into the space of still presence where you can become the observer and this can be a very illuminating place to be (read related article: How to Hold Your Equilibrium).
 You might even get some clarity on certain behavioral patterns in others which may lead to a better understanding.
 When we are being seduced to the dark side of arguments it’s better to keep shtum unless you have something incredibly significant to say — otherwise, you will only be adding fuel to the yule logs.
 Remember that most of what you say — in these heated situations — isn’t being heard because there is too much tumult around and ears tend to close whilst mouths tend to flap.
 Being the still observer offers you a way to stay in control of your emotions and gauge what needs to be said, done or to identify if this is your cue to take a stroll around the garden or build a snowman.

 - Spread Good Cheer(s) — we all love our family and friends, but if you find yourself in a situation where you truly cannot contribute anything but loving them unconditionally, then do just that and send them love.
 Remain calm and balanced and focus on the love you have for them.
 Build on that and project it towards them.
 Remove yourself from the room if needs be and then do it in privacy — even if it means locking yourself in that bathroom again for a few minutes to gather/center yourself.
 I guarantee you will have helped them more by doing this then by rising to the bait of drama and argumentative behavior.